Jerad Eickhoff: Pittsburgh Pirates

 On November 28, 2021, Eickhoff signed a minor league contract with the Pittsburgh Pirates.
 He was assigned to the Triple-A Indianapolis Indians to begin the season.

 On June 22, 2022, Eickhoff was selected to the 40-man and active rosters.
 In his only appearance, a start against the Chicago Cubs, he was shelled for 10 runs on 10 hits in 41/3 innings of work.
 He made history as the first Pirate to allow 10 runs in their first start with the squad.
 He also became the first pitcher to allow 10 runs in back-to-back starts since Chubby Dean of the Philadelphia Athletics in 1940.
 Eickhoff was designated for assignment on June 24.
 He cleared waivers and was sent outright to Triple-A Indianapolis on June 27.
 In 28 games (20 starts) for Indianapolis, he posted a 6–7 record and 4.96 ERA with 107 strikeouts in 1141/3 innings pitched.
 He elected free agency on October 6.

 Lexington Counter Clocks

 On April 13, 2023, Eickhoff signed with the Lexington Counter Clocks of the Atlantic League of Professional Baseball.
 In 9 starts for Lexington, Eickhoff struggled to a 3–4 record and 6.16 ERA with 40 strikeouts in 49 2/3 innings pitched.

 Cleveland Guardians

 On June 20, 2023, Eickhoff had his contract purchased by the Cleveland Guardians organization.
 In 14 games (13 starts) for the Triple–A Columbus Clippers, he struggled to a 1–7 record and 6.92 ERA with 41 strikeouts across 67 2/3 innings pitched.
 Eickhoff elected free agency following the season on November 6.

 Coaching career

 On January 15, 2024, Eickhoff was named the pitching coach for the Miami Marlins' Double–A affiliate, the Pensacola Blue Wahoos.
+On February 13, 2026, Eickhoff was promoted to serve as the pitching coach for the Jacksonville Jumbo Shrimp, Miami's Triple-A affiliate.